History of the Carrington › Landmark Resort

 History of the Carrington in Door County

-The Carrington Pub & Grill was opened in 2006.
-It replaced the Landmark Restaurant - a more formal dining establishment.
+The Carrington Pub & Grill in Door County was opened in 2006.
+The casual pub concept replaced the existing Landmark Restaurant - a more formal dining establishment.
 The Pub & Grill interior has a warm, welcoming ambiance.
-The Carrington caters to a wide range of clients.
+The Carrington Pub caters to a wide range of clients.
 Serving traditional pub staples, the Carrington also offers take out, delivery, entertainment and a late night lounge setting.

 The Carrington name was salvaged from the sunken vessel – the Carrington.
 Perhaps it would be better to say the pub name was inspired by this Door County site.
 Following is the history of the Carrington - the vessel.

 Schooner Carrington – Service Record